sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 ### What Style properties are there?

 This is a list of the various style properties and some notes on how they are used.
-Only those markers that do something and are not simply ignored, by the ptx macros are listed.
+Only those markers that do something and are not simply ignored by the ptx macros are listed.
 Notice that markers are case dependent.

  Marker       | Description